emre-camlica/alternative-replicate-combining-strategies/README.md

 **Description**
 Generates global comparisons of variant profiles using **all variants only** (not SNP/Indel filtered).
-Includes new results for WES at 50× and 100× coverage in addition to previous datasets.

 **Contents**
 - Computes Jaccard similarity between variant sets.